confluentinc/schema-registry/docs/serializer-formatter.rst

 Subject Name Strategy
 ^^^^^^^^^^^^^^^^^^^^^

-By default, the KafkaAvroSerializer and KafkaAvroDeserializer default to using *<topicName>-Key* and *<topicName>-value* as the corresponding subject name while registering or retrieving the schema.
+KafkaAvroSerializer and KafkaAvroDeserializer default to using *<topicName>-Key* and *<topicName>-value* as the corresponding subject name while registering or retrieving the schema.

 This behavior can be modified by using the following configs

 ``key.subject.name.strategy``
   Determines how to construct the subject name under which the key schema is registered with the schema registry.

+  Any implementation of ``io.confluent.kafka.serializers.subject.SubjectNameStrategy`` can be specified.
 By default, <topic>-key is used as subject.

   * Type: class
   * Default: class io.confluent.kafka.serializers.subject.TopicNameStrategy
   * Importance: medium

 ``value.subject.name.strategy``
   Determines how to construct the subject name under which the value schema is registered with the schema registry.

+  Any implementation of ``io.confluent.kafka.serializers.subject.SubjectNameStrategy`` can be specified.
 By default, <topic>-value is used as subject.

   * Type: class
   * Default: class io.confluent.kafka.serializers.subject.TopicNameStrategy